The simple recipe details

 Instructions

 - Prep shallot, garlic, ginger and cilantro as noted.
-Juice limes and set aside.
+Juice limes and set aside.1 shallot, diced, 4 cloves garlic, minced, 1 tbsp fresh ginger, grated on a microplane, 1/4 cup fresh cilantro, chopped, 1/3 cup lime juice

 - Place the chicken breasts between two pieces of parchment paper and pound them down to make them even in thickness.
-Sprinkle each side of the chicken with salt and pepper.
+Sprinkle each side of the chicken with salt and pepper.4 chicken breasts

-- Heat a large skillet over medium heat and add avocado oil.
+- Heat a large skillet over medium heat and add avocado oil.2 tbsp avocado oil

 - Remove chicken from the skillet and set aside.
-Lower the heat to medium.
+Lower the heat to medium-low.

-- Add more oil if needed and add the garlic and shallot to the pan.
-Cook, stirring constantly, for 1-2 minutes.
+- Add more oil if needed and add the shallot and garlic to the pan.
+Cook, stirring constantly, for 1-2 minutes.4 cloves garlic, minced, 1 shallot, diced

 - Add chicken broth, coconut milk, lime juice, ginger and cilantro to the pan.
-Stir to mix, scraping up any browned bits remaining in the pan from when you cooked your chicken.
+Stir to mix, scraping up any browned bits remaining in the pan from when you cooked your chicken.1 tbsp fresh ginger, grated on a microplane, 1/3 cup lime juice, 1.5 cups coconut milk, 1/4 cup chicken broth, 1/4 cup fresh cilantro, chopped

 - Add the chicken breasts back to the skillet with the sauce.
 Cover and turn heat down to low.
 Simmer for 5 minutes, or until the chicken is fully cooked.

-- Serve with vegetables, potatoes, rice or cauli rice.
+- Serve with rice, cauli rice, vegetables or potatoes.
 Spoon some sauce over everything for serving.
 Sprinkle with cilantro and garnish with lime slices (optional).

 Notes